QGCoder/libqgcodeeditor/README.md

 ./contextMenu/contextMenu
 ```

+A benchmark can be found in [examples/pipe/](examples/pipe).

+## Ubuntu/Debian packaging

-Or build and install as an Ubuntu/Debian package:
+To build and install libqgcodeeditor as an Ubuntu/Debian package, run:
 ```bash
 gh repo clone QGCoder/libqgcodeeditor cd libqgcodeeditor